Travel Insurance with Terrorism and War Cover

-What is terrorism insurance – and why is it necessary?
+What is terrorism and war cover?

 Many people are not aware that losses arising out of acts of terrorism are specifically excluded by their travel insurance policy.
 Certain standard policies would pay if someone were injured or killed in a terrorist incident, but even they would not meet other losses, such as cancellation or loss of belongings.